peterirlam/jsCanadianMeals-vs-reactCanadianMeals/README.md

 # jsFoodBlog-vs-reactFoodBlog
-Demo blogs (no real functionality) that make API calls to themeaddb.com
+Demo blogs (no real functionality) that makes API calls to themeaddb.com using axios.